Peter Serafinowicz: Career

 In Sixty Six, the 2006 British film about a Jewish boy whose bar mitzvah is scheduled for the same day as the 1966 FIFA World Cup Final, Serafinowicz plays Uncle Jimmy.
 In the week before the 2006 Academy Awards a video circulated on the Internet of a fake news item (called "O!
 News", a parody of E!
 News) about a new Oscar statue, in which Serafinowicz imitated Alan Alda, Paul McCartney and Al Pacino.

 A second "O!
 News" video later appeared, parodying the 2006 Apple Corps v Apple Computer lawsuit.
 This attracted the interest of the BBC, and a pilot was commissioned for The Peter Serafinowicz Show.
 A full series was broadcast on BBC Two in 2007 (with a Christmas special in 2008).
 For his performance, Serafinowicz was presented with the Best Entertainer prize at the 2008 Rose d'Or ceremony.
 The series was also nominated for Best Comedy Programme at the 2009 BAFTA Television Awards.

 Serafinowicz made guest appearances on television, including the comedy shows Smack the Pony and Hippies (both 1999), Black Books (2000), I'm Alan Partridge (2002) and Little Britain (2003), comedy-drama Murder Most Horrid (1999), ITV drama series Agatha Christie's Marple (2006) and Parks and Recreation (2013).

-He made a number of guest appearances on both television and radio panel shows.
-He regularly appeared on The 99p Challenge and appeared on Have I Got News for You in 2005, 2006 and 2008, 8 Out of 10 Cats in 2005, and QI in 2003.
-He also appeared on Friday Night with Jonathan Ross on 19 October 2007, Would I Lie to You? on 8 August 2008 and 30 July 2010 and Never Mind the Buzzcocks on 15 October 2009.
+His numerous guest appearances on panel shows for radio and television include regular appearances on The 99p Challenge, and on Have I Got News for You in 2005, 2006 and 2008; 8 Out of 10 Cats in 2005, and QI in 2003.
+He also appeared on Friday Night with Jonathan Ross on 19 October 2007; Would I Lie to You? on 8 August 2008 and 30 July 2010 and Never Mind the Buzzcocks on 15 October 2009.

 In 2008, Serafinowicz was working with Robert Popper on a new television series and website, based on a spoof religion "Tarvuism" for US network Adult Swim.
 In 2009, he appeared in Universal Films' Couples Retreat as Sctanley, the manager of the Eden Resort, directed by Peter Billingsley.

 In 2010, Serafinowicz directed the music video for Hot Chip's song "I Feel Better", their second single from the album One Life Stand.
 He followed this up in 2012 when he directed the music video for the band's song "Night & Day", the first single from their album In Our Heads.